gaf3/python-micro-logger/README.md

 - `make build` - Build a local image to use (do this first)
 - `make test` - Run tests
 - `make debug` - Run tests with step through debugging.
-Will pause until the 'logging' debugger is started.
+Will pause until the 'micro-logger' debugger is started.
 - `make lint`- Run the linter (uses test/.pylintc)
 - `make setup` - Verifies this repo can be installed as a Python package
 - `make tag` - Tags this commit with the version in Makefile